February 28, 2021

 cohort; sinners; palindromes

 This brief poetic musing was originally published here on February 2, 2020.
+By the way, if you are overwhelmed by an urge to sing about Dennis's sinful relationships, you can satisfy those urgings by clicking HERE

 You can review these illustrated verses in a wider context by proceeding to 'Reversing Verse: Limericks About Classic Palindromes' on the full-service blog 'Edifying Nonsense'.